isw-kudos/kudos-docs/docs/boards/troubleshooting/aplus-auth.md

 #### Click approve

+The loaded page should error, that is expected.

 #### Copy code from redirected url

 #### Paste the code into postman and hit Send, you should get a response as below: